xfgryv/Attendance-System/README.md

 ```bash
 npm start
 ```
-Open your browser and go to https://localhost:4000 to access the application.
+Open your frontend localhost ("http://localhost:5174") to access the application.

 ## Contributing